 Thousands of farm horses were set free to fend for themselves.
 The military set free or killed thousands of unneeded horses.
 Millions of wild horses were sent to slaughter

 and were hunted in the name of "thinning the herd" or "over-population control."
 The horse that was our faithful companion for decades and carried America on his back, had suddenly became a nuisance and needed to be controlled and destroyed.
 Even today, there are slaughterhouses

+.
 Horses are taken across the border to Mexico for slaughter.

 In schools, our children are told jokes about glue factories and horses, further demeaning their value and contributions to our civilization.
 In the picture above a man runs his horse through fire while people watch.

 Many horses that were no longer needed went to slaughter during this historical period.
 But, if a rancher had access to open space, he often opted to simply release the stock into the wild.

 took over, the horses that survived were intelligent, sound-minded, sure-footed and strong.
 Mustangs (Spanish word Mestengo meaning "Stray Beast" or "Misfit")

 normally have excellent feet that often do not require shoes, are strong and hardy.
 Mustangs

 Hoses were so devalued that they were chased by helicopters, sprayed with buckshot, run down by motorized vehicles until deathly exhausted, weighed down with tires so they could be picked up by rendering trucks.